Scale your database in one click with Timescale Cloud

-TimescaleDB supports three main deployment options: as an single database server, in a tradition primary/replica deployment, or in a multi-node deployment with horizontal scalability.
+TimescaleDB supports three main deployment options: as a single database server, in a traditional primary/replica deployment, or in a multi-node deployment with horizontal scalability.

 A single instance of PostgreSQL with TimescaleDB installed can often support the needs of very large datasets and application querying.
 In a regular PostgreSQL instance without TimescaleDB, a common problem with scaling database performance on a single machine is the significant cost/performance trade-off between memory and disk.
-Eventually, our entire dataset will not fit in memory, and you will need to write your data and indexes to disk.
+Eventually, the entire dataset does not fit in memory, and you need to write your data and indexes to disk.

 But because each of the chunks created by TimescaleDB is itself stored as a separate database table, all of its indexes are built only across these much smaller tables rather than a single table representing the entire dataset.
 So if we size these chunks properly, we can fit the latest tables (and their B-trees) completely in memory, and avoid this swap-to-disk problem, while maintaining support for multiple indexes.